mulesoft/osprey/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-Generate an API proxy from a RAML definition, which can be used locally or globally for validating API requests and responses.
+Generate API middleware from a RAML definition, which can be used locally or globally for validating API requests and responses.

 ## Features